Reactive dog training tips

 See how it works

 Reactivity in dogs is often and understandably confused with aggression.
 In actuality, these are two very different emotional responses.
 (Aggressive dog training involves a different process.)

-A dog becomes reactive due to factors like genetics, a lack of socialisation, or trauma.
+A dog becomes reactive due to factors like genetics, a lack of socialization, or trauma.
 Reactive dogs overreact to certain situations or things in their environment.
-These reactive behaviours can include:
+These reactive behaviors can include: